MOHAMED-ATEF2017/feature-generator-vscode-extension/README.md

-# Feature Generator VS Code Extension
+# Flutter Feature Generator Clean Code Architecture

 A powerful VS Code extension that provides a graphical interface for the Feature Generator CLI tool, enabling developers to create Clean Architecture features for Flutter/Dart projects with ease.